HydroBlockchain/hydro-staking/README.md

 # hydro-staking

-In the past process to get interest on a treditional financial rails are challanging and time consuming .
+In the past process to get interest on a traditional financial rails are challanging and time consuming .
 But, today with various DeFi applications built on ERC20 any individual can take out an interest by staking the assets in their wallet as a proxy.
 All with the below properties :

 - without having to disclose their identity to a third party
 - Faster